monabbous/handlebars-preview-plus/README.md

 - Manual refresh command for long-running tasks or external side effects.
 - Preview still renders if you skip the companion module, using the raw template with empty data by default.
 - Supports `.hbs.js` and `.hbs.ts` companions—TypeScript modules compile using your workspace `tsconfig.json`.
+- TypeScript companions can import other `.ts` files in your workspace; the extension transpiles dependencies on demand, tracks the dependency graph, and hot-reloads unsaved edits.
+- TypeScript companions can require packages from your workspace `node_modules`, relying on the same resolution rules as your project.

 ## Quick Start